adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 # cka_2nd_edition_live_lessons_by_pearson
-Packer AMI code and Terraform root modules used to spin up a CKA cluster, spec'd out as required by the `CKA 2nd Edition Video course published by Pearson IT Certification`.
+Packer AMI code and Terraform root modules used to spin up a CKA cluster, spec'd out as required by the [CKA 2nd Edition Video course published by Pearson IT Certification](https://www.pearsonitcertification.com/store/certified-kubernetes-administrator-cka-complete-video-9780137438372).

 ### General information